-Policing and Community Safety Partnership Small Grants Programme
+Policing & Community Safety Partnership Small Grants Programme

-From Monday 4 May 2020 (subject to funding), the Mid and East Antrim Policing and Community Safety Partnership (PCSP) will open for applications for the 2020/21 scheme on a rolling basis until funding is exhausted.
+From Friday 1 September 2023, the Mid & East Antrim Policing and Community Safety Partnership (PCSP) will open for applications for the 2023/24 scheme on a rolling basis until funding is exhausted.

 All projects must be completed by 5 February 2024.
 Please note that retrospective applications cannot be considered.

 Please note that retrospective applications cannot be considered.